West Cornwall May Day celebrations: Practice before the 20th century

 THE first of May is inaugurated with much uproar.
 As soon as the clock has told of midnight, a loud blast on tin trumpets proclaims the advent of May.
 This is long continued.
 At daybreak, with their "tintarrems," they proceed to the country, and strip the sycamore-trees (called May-trees) of all their young branches, to make whistles.
 With these shrill musical instruments they return home.
 Young men and women devote May-day to junketing and picnics.

 It was a custom at Penzance, and probably at many other Cornish towns, when the author was a boy, for a number of young people to sit up until twelve o'clock, and then to march round the town with violins and fifes, and summon their friends to the Maying.

 When all were gathered, they went into the country, and were welcomed at the farmhouses at which they called, with some refreshment in the shape of rum and milk, junket, or something of that sort.

 They then gathered the "May," which included the young branches of any tree in blossom or fresh leaf.
 The branches of the sycamore were especially cut for the purpose of making the "May-music."
 This was done by cutting a circle through the bark to the wood a few inches from the end of the branch.
 The, bark was wetted and carefully beaten until it was loosened and could be slid off from the wood.
 The wood was cut angularly at the end, so as to form a mouth-piece, and a slit was made in both the bark and the wood, so that when the bark was replaced a whistle was formed.
 Prepared with a sufficient number of May whistles, all the party returned to the town, the band playing, whistles blowing, and the young people singing some appropriate song.

 Revival in St Ives & Penzance

-St Ives in recent years has successfully revived some of the customs described above as part of its May Day Celebrations. picture of 2002 May Day civic procession.
-In 2008 Penzance revived some of these customs as part of a one-day community event called the "Penzance May Horns", these events are now held every year in the town.
+St Ives in recent years has successfully revived some of the customs described above as part of its May Day celebrations.
+In 2008, Penzance revived some of these customs as part of a one-day community event called the "Penzance May Horns".
+These events are now held every year in the town.